 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 44 U.S.C.
 2504 and 2506.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NHPRC maintains grant, fellowship and Editing Institute application files on individuals in order to: Evaluate the preliminary eligibility of applicants for grants and fellowships; jointly select, with the director of the Editing Institute, applicants to attend the Institute for the Editing of Historical Documents; and oversee grant-making and grant administration programs.
 NHPRC discloses copies of individuals' grant and fellowship application files to officials of fellowship institutions and documentary editing projects for the purposes of selecting fellows and administering fellowships in archival administration and advanced historical editing.
 NHPRC discloses copies of individuals' Editing Institute applications to the director of the Editing Institute to select applicants to attend the annual Institute and to determine the most useful areas of instruction for successful applicants.
-The routine use statements A F, and H, described in Appendix A, also apply to this system of records.
+The routine use statements A, F, H, and I described in Appendix A, also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: